 Ask your vet and staff for tips on making your cat more comfortable.
 Does your vet ever take your cat to the back room, out of your line of sight, while they do procedures?
 Some cats are actually calmer when their owner is not around.
 You can even ask your vet if they’re participants in the Cat Friendly Practice® program or if they are Fear Free Certified.
 These programs teach veterinary professionals to make visits as stress-free as possible, and if your vet is not involved in them, they may consider registering if enough patients ask about it.

 Alternatively, let the vet come to your cat by finding a mobile vet who will examine and treat your cat in the comfort of your own home.
-We recommend Keysville Mobile Veterinary Service if you live in Frederick or Carroll Counties, Maryland.
+We recommend Keysville Mobile Veterinary Service if you live in Westminster or Carroll Counties, Maryland.

 Follow Ready Pet Go for More Cat Care Tips